MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 - Communication between different Azure regions incurs a larger [data transfer charge](https://azure.microsoft.com/pricing/details/bandwidth/) per GB of bandwidth.
   - The applicable data transfer rate depends on the continent of the considered Azure regions.
-  - Data traversing continents is charged at a considerably higher rate.
+  - Data traversing continents are charged at a considerably higher rate.

 - Express Route and VPN connectivity methods can also be used to directly connect different Azure regions together for certain scenarios, or even different cloud platforms.

 - For services to service communication Private Link can be used for direct communication using private endpoints.

-- Traffic can be hair-pinned through Express Route circuits used for on-premise connectivity in order to facilitate routing between virtual networks within an Azure region as well as across different Azure regions within the same geography.
+- Traffic can be hair-pinned through Express Route circuits used for on-premise connectivity in order to facilitate routing between virtual networks within an Azure region and across different Azure regions within the same geography.
   - Hair-pinning traffic through Express Route will bypass data transfer costs associated with virtual network peering, so can be used as a way to optimize costs.
   - This approach necessitates additional network hops for application integration within Azure, which introduces latency and reliability risks.
 Expands the role of Express Route and associated gateway components from Azure/on-premises to also encompass Azure/Azure connectivity.

-- When sub-millisecond latency are required between services, [Proximity Placement Groups](/azure/virtual-machines/co-location) can be used when supported by the services used.
+- When submillisecond latency are required between services, [Proximity Placement Groups](/azure/virtual-machines/co-location) can be used when supported by the services used.

 ### Design recommendations